marvinhm/basket_goods/README.md

 mongod

 ```
-- You'll need to use this following command to load products list
+- You'll need to use this following command to load products list which is in the base of our project directory
 ```
-mongo shopAPI < product
+mongo shopAPI < productsJson.js

 ```